maxzintel/dev.to/finding-depth.md

 As (most of) our days begin with waking up, it seems to make sense that the first topic here is sleep, and the minutes surrounding it.

 **Why do we need it?**
-Sleep is important for many reasons, but mainly it is when our brain and body gets the down-time to recover and rebuild itself for the coming day.
+Sleep is important for many reasons, but mainly it is when our brains and bodies gets the down-time to recover and rebuild itself for the coming day.
 When you are sleeping, you eliminate the need to spend energy on the monotanous tasks our consciousness demands, namely: eating, moving, and thinking.
 This extra energy allows your mind/body to focus on repairing damaged cells through a process called _autophagy_ - one of the more metal bodily functions, as it is essentially the process of 'good' cells cannibalizing 'bad' (damaged) cells.

 On the negative side of things, the research shows **less** sleep leads to:
   * A shorter life span.
   * A lesser capacity to realize you need more sleep, funnily enough.
+  * Higher chance of developing Alzheimer's.
-  * Higher chances of getting Alzheimer's and gaining weight.
+  * Higher chance of gaining weight.
-  * Higher chances of experiencing anxiety and depression.
+  * Higher chance of experiencing anxiety and depression.
   * A lesser capacity for memorization and creativity.
   * 10-30% less time to reach physical exhaustion.
   * And a lot of other very, truly bad stuff.

 **How much do we need?**
 The vast majority of the Earth's population of humans require 7-9 hours per night.
-Some miniscule percentage of super-humans can make due with ~5 hours, but that percentage does not include me or (probably) you.
+Some minuscule percentage of super-humans can make do with ~5 hours, but that percentage does not include me or (probably) you.
 Another thing to note here is that it is very hard to catch up on lost sleep.
-For example, if you get 6-7 hrs a night for 10 days, your cognitive capacity is as dysfunctional as someone who has spent that last 24 hours awake.
-Naps don't help much either.
+For example, one study showed that if you get 6-7 hrs a night for 10 days, your cognitive capacity is as dysfunctional as someone who has spent the _entire previous 24 hours awake._ Naps don't help much either.

 **How do I get quality sleep?**
 There are _tons_ of great strategies to use for getting quality sleep, but I will list the few that I use:
   * Avoid screens (or at least, turn on blue light filtering) for at least 1 hour prior to bed.
-  * Get into bed 1 hour prior to when you actually want to be asleep.
+  * Get into bed 1 hour before you actually want to be asleep.
   * Write down your ideal morning routine on a piece of paper, and read it before closing your eyes for the night.
   * Do not eat within 2 hours of your bedtime.
   * Read for 1 hour prior to bed, maybe _Why We Sleep_ by Matthew Walker? _wink wink_